NautilusTrader

 uv is the preferred tool for handling all Python virtual environments and dependencies.

-pre-commit is used to automatically run various checks, auto-formatters and linting tools at commit.
+prek is used to automatically run various pre-commit checks, auto-formatters, and linting tools at commit.

 Cap'n Proto is required for serialization schema compilation.
-The required version is specified in the capnp-version file in the repository root.
+The required version is specified in tools.toml in the repository root.
 Ubuntu's default package is typically too old, so you may need to install from source (see below).

 NautilusTrader must compile and run on Linux, macOS, and Windows.
-Please keep portability in mind (use std::path::Path, avoid Bash-isms in shell scripts, etc.).
+Please keep portability in mind: use std::path::Path in code and follow the shell portability policy for scripts.

 Setup